bashbaug/SimpleOpenCLSamples/samples/vulkan/README.md

-# OpenGL Samples
+# Vulkan Samples

-This directory contains samples that use [OpenGL](https://www.khronos.org/opengl/) to visualize results.
+This directory contains samples that use [Vulkan](https://www.vulkan.org/) to visualize results.
-OpenGL is a widely supported industry standard for graphics and rendering and can interoperate well with many OpenCL devices.
+Vulkan is a widely supported industry standard for graphics and rendering.
+Vulkan is a lower-level API that can provide more control and hence more performance compared to other graphics APIs like OpenGL.
+Several recent OpenCL extensions enable [interop between OpenCL and Vulkan devices](https://www.khronos.org/blog/khronos-releases-opencl-3.0-extensions-for-neural-network-inferencing-and-opencl-vulkan-interop).

 ## Dependencies

-These samples require OpenGL headers and libraries.
+These samples require Vulkan headers and libraries, which are most commonly provided by the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).

-Additionally, these samples use [GLFW](https://www.glfw.org/) to abstract many of the operating system specific parts of OpenGL.
+Additionally, these samples use [GLFW](https://www.glfw.org/) to abstract many of the operating system specific parts of Vulkan.
 GLFW supports Windows, macOS, and Linux.
 Pre-built packages are available for many platforms, or GLFW may be built from source.

-If these dependencies are not found then the OpenGL samples will not be built.
+If these dependencies are not found then the Vulkan samples will not be built.

+## Validation Layers

+Please note that `Debug` builds will enable Vulkan validation layers to help catch bugs and to verify correct usage of the Vulkan APIs.

 ### Using Pre-build GLFW Packages